Codeception/module-symfony/CONTRIBUTING.md

 First of all: Contributions are very welcome!

+## Assertion Naming Conventions

+When adding new assertions, prefer these conventions:

+- Use `see*` / `dontSee*` for high-level, actor-style checks (Codeception style), where the method expresses an observed application state.
+- Use `assert*` for direct value/constraint comparisons that map closely to PHPUnit/Symfony assertion semantics.

+An assertion should describe what the application does: a request, a service, a message, a security decision.
+Checks about the machine the application runs on (writable directories, project layout, build artifacts, `.env` files) belong in CI or a healthcheck, not in this module.

+Container parameters are already reachable through `grabParameter()`, so a value that can be asserted with `grabParameter()` plus a plain PHPUnit assertion does not need a dedicated method.

 **Does your change require a test?**

 ## No, my change does not require a test